MicrosoftDocs/power-platform/power-platform/guidance/successhub/digitizing-business-application-group.md

 ### Supportability scenario

 1. A customer creates a support request.
-This is done with the D4M part<!--note from editor: What is this?
-Is there a more generic term for it?--> of the DevOps workstream.
+This is done with the D4M part of the DevOps workstream.
 2. An engineer reviews the case to prevent future cases.
 This is done with the Case review app, which is part of the DevOps workstream.
 3. The product team plans for the work to be done.
 This is done with the product planning app in the Product Ops workstream.
 4. Close the loop with customers who face the issue by using apps in the Customers & Partners workstream.